 Please send me the records as an electronic Excel spreadsheet, or if that is not possible, in the electronic format in which you keep the records.
 If the records are only in paper format, please scan them into PDFs.
 Please email me the records, or if that is not possible, mail them to me on a CD.
 If you are unable to send the records in one of the formats I requested, please contact me to discuss alternatives.
 Please contact me for my authorization of any charge in excess of $10.
 I am not making this request for a commercial purpose.

 Mary Frances O'Connor

 Chicago, IL 60606

-- No response from the public body equals a denial, and you may then appeal (see below).
+- No response from the public body is the same as a denial.

 What do I do if my FOIA request is denied?

-3. Call/email BGA, and tell us about your situation.
+4. Call/email BGA, and tell us about your situation.
 Click here for information about BGA's FOIA clinics.

 Questions or Comments?